 I tell you, motherhood makes me weary – body and soul.
 I never expected that to be part of the mom-package!
-I expected to comb my baby girl’s hair and button my son’s crisp shirts, and smile deep into their eyes.
+I expected to comb my baby girl’s hair, and button my son’s crisp shirts, and smile deep into their eyes.

 No, that wan’t what I had planned.
 I had No Idea.
 And sometimes, I think that having No Idea made it all the harder.
 Why do we smile and assure new moms that ‘babies are just the sweetest things!!!
 SUCH a blessing!!!” without at least adding a small measure of reality?

 I was not bitter at my precious babies for making me lose sleep – no, not in the least!
 But my body cried out for relief.
 My self was tried to the breaking point with self-denial.

 But – even when we feel inadequate and greatly lacking – we are our kids’ mom.
-We are who God has chosen to mother our little ones, and we can rise to the challenge by learning to accept the weariness, the hard parts, the constant exhaustion.
+We are whom God has chosen to mother our little ones, and we can rise to the challenge by learning to accept the weariness, the hard parts, the constant exhaustion.
 By leaning into the work, and not waste our days, longing for an easier life. (where one might eat chocolate in peace! 😉 )

 Yes, this journey of motherhood is hard and makes us cry out for relief.
 But Jesus is greater than any hardship.
 He desires us to fall, broken, at His feet and let Him be our strength and peace.
 He wants to shine through us and prove to a self-centered and broken world, what He can do with a mother who is fully trusting in Him.Jesus is greater than any hardship.
 Click To Tweet

 Do not grow weary, my friend!
 Don’t try to find an easy way out.
 Just keep falling on Jesus’ strength and power each day – each hour.
 He has unlimited strength and grace for each new (sleep-deprived!) day.